Drama

 Exam board: AQA

 GCSE Drama is a lively and creative course designed to balance the practical and academic study of Drama.
 Pupils work together to understand and experience for themselves the roles and responsibilities of a theatre company.
 Working as part of a creative team of actors, directors, designers and technicians, pupils build confidence and develop skills in communication, cooperation and performance.
-The course enables pupils to work imaginatively and develop their understanding of how to create thought-provoking and well-made theatre.
+The course enables pupils to work imaginatively, developing their understanding of how to create thought-provoking and well-made theatre, and performing play texts to a live audience.
 In addition to acting and directing, pupils will be encouraged to consider a range of design and technical skills including stage lighting, sound design, set design, stage management, make-up, costume and puppet design.

-The course is an excellent preparation for A level or IB Theatre, which we offer in the Sixth Form, and provides an excellent foundation in creative, practical performance and production skills.
+The course is an excellent preparation for BTEC Performing Arts or IB Theatre, which we offer in the Sixth Form, and provides an excellent foundation in creative, practical performance and production skills.
 With the focus on working imaginatively, collaborating creatively and communicating effectively, GCSE Drama provides a solid foundation for further studies in Drama and Theatre with a skills set that opens up many vocational opportunities.

 The course is divided into three components, which includes the study of a set text, audience experience of live theatre, devising original work and scripted performance.